kyma-incubator/compass/docs/internal/investigations/secure-resolvers/secure-resolvers-v2.md

 17. The application calls the integration system with the token.
 If it is a Connector token, it should contain a URL pointing to the integration system as well, and not only to the connector.
 18. If needed, the integration system verifies the token with its Token Issuer Service.
 If it is a Connector token, the next step can also serve as a verification and nothing needs to be done in this step.
 19. The integration system establishes trust with the LoB application.
-20. The integration system calls the Director with token and integration system credendtials for credentials stacking.
+20. The integration system calls the Director with token and integration system credentials for credentials stacking.
 21. The Director verifies that it is a known token.
 Then, it grants system auth access to the integration system credentials for the application for which this token was issued.
 As a result, the system auths record that was created as part of the token issuing is now merged to the integration system credentials and can be deleted.
 Additionally, the Director may also return the application details (for example ID, etc) so that the integration system would know what it has been granted access for.
 Alternatively, this can be skipped if the application_id was encoded in the OTT.
 22. The integration system can now register packages, APIs and events for the application, and can set a webhook for credentials requests (package instance auth requests).